-Add waterproof grease to the threads of the blade tension "T" handle and to the washer face that it meets before use.
-Proper blade tension is achieved when the blade deflects no more than a total of 1/8" - 1/4" up/down.
-Alternatively, a 21mm socket on a torque wrench may be used to tighten the "T" handle to 60 ft-lbs torque.
+Add grease to the threads of the blade tension "T" handle and to the washer face that it meets before use.
+Proper blade tension is achieved with a 24mm socket on a torque wrench and is used to tighten the "T" handle to 30-35 ft-lbs torque.
 See above right image.

-\Note - It is very important to take the tension off of the blade by turning the "T" handle in the counter-clockwise direction when the sawmill is not in use.
+Note - It is very important to take the tension off of the blade by turning the "T" handle in the counter-clockwise direction when the sawmill is not in use.
 Failure to do so, will result in flat spots on the rubber belts.
-These flat spots will cause the mill to vibrate excessively during next use.\
+These flat spots will cause the mill to vibrate excessively during next use.